Long-Term Cloth-Changing Person Re-identification

 LTCC Dataset

 Examples of some people wearing the same and different clothes in LTCC dataset.
-There exists various illumination, occlusion, camera view, carrying and pose changes.
+There exist various illuminations, occlusion, camera view, carrying, and pose changes.
 This dataset has already been released.

 Dataset Download